krivenko/triqs-realevol/c++/exprtk/readme.txt

    expression.value(); // 123 + 1

+The symbol table supports  adding references to external  instances of types  that  can  be accessed  within  expressions  via the  following
+methods:

+   1. bool add_variable (const std::string& name,       scalar_t&)
+   2. bool add_constant (const std::string& name, const scalar_t&)
+   3. bool add_stringvar(const std::string& name,    std::string&)
+   4. bool add_vector   (const std::string& name,    vector_type&)

+Note: The 'vector' type must  be comprised from a contiguous  array of scalars with a size that is  larger than zero.
+The vector type  itself can be any one of the following:

+   1. std::vector<scalar_t>
+   2. scalar_t(&v)[N]
+   3. scalar_t* and array size
+   4. exprtk::vector_view<scalar_t>

+When  registering  a variable,  vector,  string or  function  with  an instance of a symbol_table, the call to 'add_...' may fail and  return a false result due to one or more of the following reasons:

+  1. Variable name contains invalid characters or is ill-formed
+  2. Variable name conflicts with a reserved word (eg: 'while')
+  3. Variable name conflicts with a previously registered variable
+  4. A vector of size (length) zero is being registered
+  5. A free function exceeding fifteen parameters is being registered
+  6. The symbol_table instance is in an invalid state

 (2) Expression
 A structure that holds an abstract syntax tree or AST for a  specified expression and is used to evaluate said expression.
 Evaluation of  the